jeremyagray/touchdown/README.md

 ## Roadmap

-- [-] move testing to buttercup
-- [] find a local coverage report generator
-- [] rename lisp variables and functions to reflect the names in the fluentd configuration file syntax
+- [-] rename lisp variables and functions to reflect the names in the fluentd configuration file syntax
+- [] tab completion
+  - [] directives
+  - [] core plugin parameters
+  - [] tags
+  - [] labels
+  - [] parameter values
+    - [] tags
+	- [] paths
+- [] find a local coverage report generator (like coverage, simplecov-html, or istanbul)
 - [] add explicit regular expressions for core plugin parameters
-- [] run dry-run on file
+- [] run `td-agent --dry-run --config` on file
+- [x] add explicit regular expressions for second-level directives
+- [x] add explicit regular expressions for top-level directives
+- [x] add undercover.el coverage
 - [x] fix bug that treats commented <...> as a directive
-- [x] add explicit regular expressions for top-level directives
-- [x] add explicit regular expressions for second-level directives
+- [x] port tests to buttercup

+## Contributing

+Check the roadmap for features I would like to implement.
+Issues involving bugs should include a description, should modify `tests/fluentd.conf` with the failing configuration text, and a failing buttercup test, that when passed, closes the issue.

 ## Installation